bahmutov/cypress-workshop-basics/README.md

 [![renovate-app badge][renovate-badge]][renovate-app] ![cypress version](https://img.shields.io/badge/cypress-8.5.0-brightgreen)
 > Basics of end-to-end testing with [Cypress.io](https://www.cypress.io) test runner

+## Introduction

+Web sites that do not work are bad.
+Full end-to-end automated tests are the best way to gain the confidence that the entire system will work when the real user visits the site.
+This workshop introduces you to the Cypress.io Test Runner and teaches writing realistic tests that are readable, reliable, and fast.

+### Topics

+- Installing Cypress and writing the first test
+- Cypress documentation, examples, and recipes
+- Selecting the DOM elements and interacting with the page
+- Controlling the application state
+- Removing test flake
+- Spying and stubbing the network communication from tests
+- Running Cypress tests on Continuous Integration system
+- Factoring out pieces of tests into custom commands

+### Target audience

+This workshop will be very useful for every web developer and every test looking to automate web application testing.
+Only a minimal knowledge of JavaScript is required, although previous experience with web programming and browser DevTools is very helpful.

 ## Requirements

 - Any computer: Mac, Windows, Linux